tushar5526/tushar5526.github.io/content/til/why-do-we-get-different-results-from-mypy.md

 I compared the output of both our `tox -rvv -e mypy` runs...
 Almost identical, except for the path and a difference in the patch version of Python.

-A couple of minutes later my colleague come up with the solution.
+A couple of minutes later my colleague came up with the solution.

 Mypy accessed its cache from earlier runs.